 On a daily basis, our team is asked, “why should I book with a travel agent?”
 It’s easily one of our favorite conversations; not only because we’re deeply passionate about what we do, but because our deep-rooted relationships are proof that how you book your travel matters.

+While the pandemic was devasting to the travel industry, perhaps one of the silver linings for the travel agency community was a renewed appreciation for the relationships cultivated over the course of decades with our partners.
+These translated into seamless rebooking and refunds for our clients while those who booked on their own or through online travel agencies were left to sort through the myriad of complexities associated with COVID-era travel on their own.
 Beyond the time you’ll save or the reassurance of having an expert acting as your advocate from start to finish, your travel advisor grows with you and your family.
 As your preferences and needs evolve, we’re right there beside you, like a partner in any long-term relationship.

 Clients of Manhattan-based travel advisor Susan Andrzejewski’s photographed in Santorini by Flytographer.

 Where it All Begins: The Twenty-Somethings

 Manhattan-based advisor Susan Andrzejewski shared, “I have my friends whose kids are beginning to establish their careers and are calling me for the first time to plan their vacations independent from their families.
 This group is particularly fun to work as they have traveled to incredible places growing up, so they’ve got great taste.
 I love finding trips that fit their lifestyle as young professionals.
 It has been exciting to see how their trips evolve year to year as they become more settled in their careers and have increased flexibility with regard to budget.”

 From Honeymoons to Anniversaries